Driving in German Cities, Towns and Villages

 - Turning left is no more allowed if there is a solid line in between.

 Level crossing (Railway crossing) signs have 4 distance levels.
-The first one is posted at 240m from crossing, second at 160m and third at 80m, then at the actual point of crossing there is yellow and red lights, a bell/alarm (some crossings do not have these though) and crossbucks to indicate that the crossing is active.
+First one is posted at 240m from crossing, second at 160m and third at 80m, then at the actual point of crossing there is yellow and red lights, a bell/alarm (some crossings do not have these though) and crossbucks to indicate that the crossing is active.
 When a train is coming, yellow light flashes which is followed by a red light that stays lit until the train(s) have cleared the crossing.
 Vehicles may proceed when the flashing red light goes out.

 Sign at 240m